-- Periodically, the Association holds day long retirement planning sessions for faculty and partners.
-More information is available in our Programs and Events section.
+- Periodically, the Association holds retirement planning sessions for faculty and partners.
+More information is available in our Programs and Events section on our site.

 - UBC will reimburse members for retirement counselling from a UBC-approved financial consultant for up to a maximum of 3 hours ($750 limit) per member.
 Visit the UBC HR Retirement Planning web page to download the Retirement Counselling Claim Form.